 The African Esophageal Cancer Consortium (AfrECC) is dedicated to reducing the burden of esophageal cancer in Africa through clinical care, education, prevention and research.

-Learn MoreEsophageal cancer claims 500,000 lives annually worldwide, with a high prevalence in Eastern Africa.
+Esophageal cancer (EC) claims 500,000 lives annually worldwide, with a high prevalence in Eastern Africa.
 In 2022 alone, Africa saw 30,000 new cases and 28,000 deaths.
-EC is the general term for esophageal cancer.
-ESCC refers to the specific type of EC that makes up 85% of cases of EC worldwide.
+Esophageal squamous cell carcinoma (ESCC) is one type of esophageal cancer that makes up 85% of EC worldwide and 90% of EC in Africa.
 Over 90% of EC in the high-risk areas is esophageal squamous cell carcinoma (ESCC).
 In Africa, most EC patients present with advanced cancer and live only 3-6 months.

 Kenya